Generic selectors

 The Lagos International Stadium holds the third spot on our list of the largest stadiums in Nigeria.
 It was constructed in 1976 due to the strong passion for football among Nigerians.
 Additionally, being the Federal capital at the time, Lagos ensured there was strong economic support for the project.

-Lagos International Stadium is often used as the home ground for the Super Eagles and has hosted important matches, most notably the African Cup of Nationals final in 1980.
+Lagos International Stadium is often used as the home ground for the Super Eagles and has hosted important matches, most notably the African Cup of Nations final in 1980.
 Note that the capacity of Lagos International Stadium was originally 55,000, but that has been reduced to 45,000.

 Adokiye Amiesimaka Stadium